 By polishing your content with up-to-date information, targeting additional, relevant keywords or making edits to improve readability, you’re signaling to search engines that you’re an expert in your field.
 Search engines will surface your content as authoritative and trustworthy, and award you with an increase in your organic rankings.

 Keep in mind – there are plenty of reasons your blog post might not rank now.
 These strategies will only work if you’ve addressed potential technical SEO elements like site speed, spammy backlinks, etc.

-Once you’ve checked on critical technical SEO items, take these steps to buff up your blog content to boost traffic:
+Once you've checked off critical technical SEO items, take these steps to buff up your content and boost traffic to your blog:

 First, you need to know whether your keyword target is out of reach.

-You can also use keyword tools like Google Keyword Planner, Moz or HubSpot to gauge keyword difficulty.
+You can also use keyword tools like Google Keyword Planner, Moz, SEMrush or HubSpot to gauge keyword difficulty.
 If organic traffic is your primary goal for a blog post, aim for keywords with low difficulty.

 EXPERT TIP: Use Google Keyword Planner to search for new keyword ideas.
 To filter the results, fill in the “keywords to include” section with your core keyword target and filter by "low" competition.
 Double-click on "Average Monthly Searches" to sort from high search volume to low.

-However, don't let industry giants scare you when competing for keyword targets — especially if the term is closely related to your website or offering.
+However, don't let industry giants scare you when competing for keyword targets — especially if the term is closely related to your website or offering, and targets user intent.